Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 Elections have consequences.

-And we have seen what the consequences are of Joe Biden, Kamala Harris, Nancy Pelosi, and Chuck Schumer being in charge.
+And we have seen what the consequences are of Joe Biden, Kamala Harris, Nancy Pelosi, and Chuck Schumer being in charge, that they're taking off after all of those principles and trying to make us a social.

 But here's my bigger question, because you do have these factions.

-You you do have this this split in a sense.
+You do have this split, in a sense.

 To me, there's got to be a unifying message that's simple.

-Um Secretary of State Pompeo, is that something that every conservative, every Republican should put on paper and support that they will fight for those things and and put aside petty differences?
+Secretary of State Pompeo, is that something that every conservative, every Republican should put on paper and support, that they will fight for those things and put aside petty differences?

 Amen, Sean.

-Every one of 'em, from from the the most liberal Republican to the most conservative, they should stand behind the the list that you just presented spot on captures the tradition, whether it's uh Lincoln or Reagan or Trump captures the tradition of uh central understandings of conservatism.
+Every one of them, from the most liberal Republican to the most conservative, they should stand behind the list that you just presented spot on captures the tradition, whether it's Lincoln or Reagan or Trump, captures the tradition of central understandings of conservatism.

-And I don't think there are many Republicans I have encountered that shouldn't simply state them and make clear that these are the things we're willing to fight for, and we're gonna fight for them in a way that delivers them for the American people.
+And I don't think there are many Republicans I have encountered that shouldn't simply state them and make clear that these are the things we're willing to fight for, and we're going to fight for them in a way that delivers them for the American people.

 Quick break.